General Assembly in Full Swing: What Medicaid Bills Are On the Agenda??

 Needless to say, the MCO lobbyists will be pushing hard for H 320 to pass.
 H 320 passed its 3rd reading on May 15, 2013, by a vote of 114-0, and the Senate received it on May 16, 2013.

-Posted on May 22, 2014, in 1915 b/c Waiver, Administrative Law Judge, Administrative Remedies, Appeal Rights, Behavioral health, Budget, DHHS, Division of Medical Assistance, Health Care Providers and Services, House Bill 320, Jurisdiction, KC v.
+Posted on May 22, 2014, in 1915 b/c Waiver, Administrative Law Judge, Administrative Remedies, Appeal Rights, Behavioral health, Budget, Division of Medical Assistance, Health Care Providers and Services, Jurisdiction, KC v.
 Shipman, Lawsuit, Legal Analysis, Legal Remedies for Medicaid Providers, Legislation, Managed Care, MCO, Medicaid, Medicaid Appeals, Medicaid Budget, Medicaid Providers, Medicaid Recipient Appeals, Medicaid Recipients, Medicaid Services, N.C.
 Gen. Stat.
-150B, NC, NCGS 108C, NCGS 108D, North Carolina, OAH, Petitions for Contested Cases, Reconsideration Reviews and tagged Behavioral health, Division of Medical Assistance, DMA, General Assembly, General Assembly Short Session, Health care, Health care provider, House Bill 320, House Bill 674, House Bill 867, Legislation, Managed care, Managed Care Organizations, MCO, Medicaid recipients, Medicaid Services, NCGS 108C, NCGS 108D, North Carolina Department of Health and Human Services, Office of Administrative Hearings, Petitions for Contested Cases, Resolution 2013-23, State Budget.
+150B, NC, NC DHHS, NCGS 108C, NCGS 108D, North Carolina, OAH, Petitions for Contested Cases, Reconsideration Reviews and tagged Behavioral health, Division of Medical Assistance, DMA, General Assembly, General Assembly Short Session, Health care, Health care provider, House Bill 320, House Bill 674, House Bill 867, Legislation, Managed care, Managed Care Organizations, MCO, Medicaid recipients, Medicaid Services, NCGS 108C, NCGS 108D, North Carolina Department of Health and Human Services, Office of Administrative Hearings, Petitions for Contested Cases, Resolution 2013-23, State Budget.
 Bookmark the permalink.
 2 Comments.